Skip to Content

 This five-month longitudinal rotation (from August to December) will provide the PGY1 pharmacy resident with an understanding of how to practice and function as an inpatient pharmacist.

-The resident will spend 2.5 hours per week in the inpatient pharmacy and will be responsible for verifying medication orders for completeness and processing orders accurately.
+The resident will spend 2.5 hours per week after their tour of duty in the inpatient pharmacy and will be responsible for verifying medication orders for completeness and processing orders accurately.
 The resident will be responsible for identifying the presence of medication therapy problems in a patient's current medication regimen.

 The resident will learn to process IV medications correctly, by selecting the appropriate diluent, the right concentration, and the correct infusion rate.
 The resident will work closely with pharmacy technicians to ensure timely delivery of medications; will respond to drug information inquiries from MDs, clinical pharmacists and nurses.

-Residents may choose to spend time in in any of the following clinics: anticoagulation, general primary care, clozapine, geriatric assessment, geriatric primary care, infectious disease, neurology, renal, physical medicine and rehabilitation, or pain and palliative care.
+Residents may choose to spend time in in an ambulatory care clinic that provides longitudinal opportunities.
+Options may include: anticoagulation, general primary care, clozapine, geriatric assessment, geriatric primary care, endocrinology, neurology, rheumatology, women’s clinic, physical medicine and rehabilitation, or pain.

 The service commitment learning activity is a required longitudinal experience.
 This activity consists of acting as the clinical pharmacist during one weekend every three weeks.
 The clinical pharmacist is responsible for completing and documenting the medication reconciliations for all patients within 24 hours of admission.